Frequently Asked Questions

 11. What is “Extra Virgin Coconut Oil”?

+There is no industry standard or independent certification body that distinguishes between "virgin" and "extra-virgin" coconut oil.
 Please see our complete explanation for the different kinds of coconut oil and how they are produced here.

 12. Will cooking with Coconut Oil cause it to become hydrogenated and toxic like hydrogenated oils?